openstack-k8s-operators/openstack-tests-list/README.md

-openstack-tempest-operator
+openstack-tests-list
 ==========================

 Overview
 --------

-openstack-tempest-operator will generate a skip-list/allow-list to be executed by tempest.
+openstack-tests-list will generate a skip-list/allow-list to be executed by tempest.
 Each component can manage their own skiplist/allowlist or can use default.

 -  Free software: Apache license